edisonlz/MysqlConsistenceHashRing/README.md

 MysqlConsistenceHashRing
 ========================

-Consistence Hash Ring Mysql For Mysql
+Consistence Hash Ring Mysql For Mysql , and it is client end implement, not proxy! why doesn't use proxy optimise connection number， because not want reduce performance, join it!

 How to Use, you can also bind django models: